commercelayer/commercelayer-docs-resources/manual_gateways/object.md

 # The manual gateway object

-A manual gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/manual_gateways endpoint</b>.
+A manual gateway object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/manual_gateways` endpoint.

 ## Fields